Ensemble learning of pathology foundation models for precision oncology: RESULTS

 ELF integrates diverse pathology foundation models by leveraging their complementary representations of morphological features.
 A potential hypothesis is that each model may focus on distinct histological regions.
-To test this, we extracted tile-level embeddings from each individual foundation model and passed them through ELF’s slide encoder to obtain attention scores for each tile.
+To test this, we extracted tile-level embeddings from each individual foundation model and passed them through ELF's slide encoder to obtain attention scores for each tile.
 We then computed pairwise Pearson correlations between the attention maps generated by different models.
-The results revealed consistently low correlations, suggesting that different models indeed focus on non-overlapping morphological regions (\textbf{Extended Data \cref{ext-fig:ext-fig1-sub2}a}).
-Besides, we further extracted slide-level embeddings based on each individual foundation model's tile-level embedding through ELF’s slide encoder and measured their correlation (\textbf{Extended Data \cref{ext-fig:ext-fig1-sub2}b}).
-The results indicated extremely low correlations, highlighting that different models encode the patch in variant ways.
-These findings highlight ELF’s ability to integrate diverse histological perspectives, supporting its superior accuracy in complex disease classification and subtyping tasks.
+The results revealed consistently low correlations, suggesting that different models indeed focus on non-overlapping morphological regions (Figure S2\textbf{A}).
+We further extracted slide-level embeddings from each individual foundation model's tile-level embeddings using ELF's slide encoder and measured their correlations (Figure S2\textbf{B}).
+The results indicated extremely low correlations, highlighting that different models encode patches in distinct ways.
+These findings highlighted ELF's ability to integrate diverse histological perspectives, consistent with the observed performance gains in complex disease classification and subtyping tasks.

+We also investigated scaling laws in both data scaling and ensemble scaling aspects.
+Models were pre-trained with increasing amounts of data (5k, 10k, 20k, 30k, and full), while preserving consistent data distributions across tasks.
+As shown in Figure S3, performance improved with more pretraining data, but the marginal gains gradually diminished at larger data scales, reflecting a saturation effect commonly observed in large-scale representation learning\cite{filiot2025distilling,kaplan2025openmidnight}.
+Notably, challenging multi-class tasks such as EBRAINS (30 classes) continued to benefit from additional data, albeit with smaller incremental gains.
+We also examined ensemble scaling by increasing the ensemble size from 1 to 5, averaging results over all possible model combinations (Figure S4).
+Performance improved consistently with larger ensembles, with gains tapering off beyond four models.
+Together, these results demonstrated favorable but saturating scaling behavior with respect to both data volume and ensemble size, enabling strong performance without requiring excessively large training datasets.

-\heading{Molecular biomarker detection}
+\subsection{Molecular biomarker detection}